erickvasm/dotfiles/README.md

 - **powershell config**: by  *[devaslife](https://github.com/craftzdog)*
 - **scripts**

+`NOTE: VSCode configurations are included so that they are versioned and if someone wants to have the same configuration.
+Although this is not necessary `

 ## Windows

 For windows, you need to reed the documentation in the folder `doc/Windows.md`